Dimension-free Relaxation Times of Informed MCMC Samplers on Discrete Spaces: Abstract

 \section{Abstract}

 Convergence analysis of Markov chain Monte Carlo methods in high-dimensional statistical applications is increasingly recognized.
 In this paper, we develop general mixing time bounds for Metropolis-Hastings algorithms on discrete spaces by building upon and refining some recent theoretical advancements in Bayesian model selection problems.
 We establish sufficient conditions for a class of informed Metropolis-Hastings algorithms to attain relaxation times that are independent of the problem dimension.
-These conditions are grounded in high-dimensional statistical theory and allow for possibly multimodal posterior distributions.
-We obtain our results through two independent techniques: the multicommodity flow method and single-element drift condition analysis; we find that the latter yields a tighter mixing time bound.
-Our results and proof techniques are readily applicable to a broad spectrum of statistical problems with discrete parameter spaces.
+These conditions are grounded in the high-dimensional statistical theory and allow for possibly multimodal posterior distributions.
+We obtain our results through two independent techniques: the multicommodity flow method and single-element drift condition analysis; we find that the latter yields a slightly tighter mixing time bound.
+Our results are readily applicable to a broad spectrum of statistical problems with discrete parameter spaces, as we demonstrate using both theoretical and numerical examples.

 \textit{Keywords:} {

 Drift condition; Finite Markov chains; Informed Metropolis-Hastings; Mixing time; Model selection; Multicommodity flow; Random walk Metropolis-Hastings; Restricted spectral gap }